CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Bridge.md

 ### Example

 ```
-cumulus@switch:~$ nv set interface swp1 bridge domain default stp admin-edge on
+cumulus@switch:~$ nv set interface swp1 bridge domain default stp admin-edge enabled
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set interface \<interface-id\> bridge domain \<domain-id\> stp auto-edge</h>

-Turns STP AutoEdge on or off on the bridged interface.
+Enables and disables STP AutoEdge on the bridged interface.
 PortAutoEdge is an enhancement to the standard PortAdminEdge (PortFast) mode, which allows for the automatic detection of edge ports.
 PortAutoEdge enables and disables the auto transition to and from the edge state of a port in a bridge.

 When a port with PortAutoEdge receives a BPDU, the port stops being in the edge port state and transitions into a normal STP port.
 When the interface no longer receives BPDUs, the port becomes an edge port, and transitions through the discarding and learning states before it resumes forwarding.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax